DouglasWWolf/linux_raw_udp/README.md

 # linux_raw_udp

+This code demonstrates

-This library demonstrates building UDP and RDMX packets "from scratch" and sending to the network interface via Linux's raw socket API
+(1) Using the CRawUDP and CRawRDMX classes to build UDP and RDMX packets "from scratch"

+(2) Sending them to the network interface interface via Linux's raw socket API